G. G. Dillard

 George G. Dillard (1839 - June 13, 1921) was an American lawyer, soldier, and politician.

-He was born in the year 1839 in Oktibbeha County, Mississippi.
-He was the eldest son of eleven children of Thomas Wise Dillard (born 1808) and Sarah B. Dunpree.
+Born in 1839 in Oktibbeha County, Mississippi, he was the eldest son of eleven children of Thomas Wise Dillard (born 1808) and Sarah B. Dunpree.
 His siblings included Dr. W. R. Dillard (died 1909) and Virginia Anson Lewis Dillard Lowrence (1850-1911).
 He entered the University of Mississippi in 1857 and graduated in 1861.

 He served as a sergeant and then Captain in the 35th Mississippi Infantry in the Confederate Army.
 He was then a commander in Mississippi's National Guard.

-He was an attorney, and served as Mayor of Macon, Mississippi, in from 1872 to 1879.
+An attorney, he served as Mayor of Macon, Mississippi from 1872 to 1879.
 He represented the 19th District in the Mississippi State Senate from 1884 to 1892.
 He represented Noxubee County at the 1890 Mississippi Constitutional Convention.
 In April 1893, Dillard was appointed Consul-General to Guayaquil by Grover Cleveland.

 He was a National Guard commander at the unveiling ceremonies for a monument to Confederate Army veterans in Jackson, Mississippi.

 Dillard died at his home near Starkville, Mississippi, on June 13, 1921, aged 82.

-Personal life
+Social life

 Dillard was a "lifelong member" of the Episcopal Church.
 He was a member of the Odd Fellows, the Knights of Pythias, the Knights of Honor, and the A.F. & A.M.
 He never married.